 Teaching intensity.
 The systems list also includes three indicators of teaching intensity.
-Using system hospitals' ratio of residents to beds, systems are categorized as a system that includes at least one major teaching hospital if the system has at least one non-Federal general acute care hospital with a high ( $\geq 0.25$ ) resident-to-bed ratio.
-Systems are categorized as a system that includes at least one very major teaching hospital if the system has at least one non-Federal general acute care acute care hospital with a very major teaching hospital if the system has at least one non-Federal general acute care hospital with a very high ( $\geq 0.60$ ) resident-to-bed ratio.xv
+Using system hospitals' ratio of residents to beds, systems are categorized as a system that includes at least one major teaching hospital if the system has at least one non-Federal general acute care hospital with a high (≥ 0.25) resident-to-bed ratio.
+Systems are categorized as a system that includes at least one very major teaching hospital if the system has at least one non-Federal general acute care hospital with a very high (≥ 0.60) resident-to-bed ratio. xiv